-Window film is another great layer of protection for your windows.
+Window film is another layer of protection for your windows.
 Such films make the windows harder to break, protecting them not only from hail, but also from water penetration, UV, and even theft, and will improve your energy efficiency.

 Hail can occur at unexpected times and locations and can cause damage to your property which can lead to financial losses and even injuries to occupants.

-Although hail damage is usually covered by homeowner’s insurance, in areas with a higher risk of hail, you should expect higher premiums or separate deductibles, and in some cases, the damage can be hidden for a long time before detected, which might be too late to file a claim.
+Although hail damage is usually covered by homeowner’s insurance, in areas with a higher risk of hail, you should expect higher premiums or separate deductibles, and in some cases, the damage can be hidden for a long time before being detected, which might be too late to file a claim.